deLini1612/Microcontroller/Lab1/Lab1Tuto.md

   ```
   1. `x` is your memory address
   2. `(uint32_t *) (x)` is a pointer to `x` memory address, of type **uint32_t** meaning 32 bit unsigned integer
-  3. `volatile` added to tell compile to avoid to optimize.
+  3. `volatile` means a variable that can be change outside the program (Eg: IO register) so we have to declare ALL REGISTER as`volatile` to tell compile to avoid to optimize.
   > So, `REG(x)` mean a pointer point to memory address `x`
 - `BIT(x)` is defined in line 13:
     ```c